Rapptz/discord.py/docs/ext/commands/commands.rst

 Commands are defined by attaching it to a regular Python function.
 The command is then invoked by the user using a similar signature to the Python function.

+Note that you must have access to the ``message_content`` intent for the commands extension to function.

 For example, in the given command definition:

 .. code-block:: python3